The 8 Best Ways To Detox Your Home, Ranked

 No. 7: Ditch chemical cleaners.

 Those really long words you see on the labels of conventional cleaners claim to disinfect and clear surfaces of viruses and bacteria, but they actually might do more harm than good.
-Some of these ingredients have been linked to asthma, respiratory infection, and even certain cancers, so swap them with more natural options (more on those below).
+Some of these ingredients have been linked to asthma2, respiratory infection, and even certain cancers, so swap them with more natural options (more on those below).

 No. 6: Protect against mold.

-Nearly half of American buildings are damp enough to promote mold growth, which can prove extremely dangerous to our health (think allergies, sinus irritations, and even nervous system damage).
+Nearly half3 of American buildings are damp enough to promote mold growth, which can prove extremely dangerous to our health (think allergies, sinus irritations, and even nervous system damage).
 In order to keep mold-prone rooms like the kitchen and bathroom dry, invest in a dehumidifier and run ceiling and exhaust vents whenever you're cooking or bathing.

 No. 5: Don't forget about your beauty products.

 A true home detox means going below the surface and making sure the products that live on your shelves are clean too.
 The beauty industry is a notoriously murky one, with many chemicals hiding unlabeled in the creams, serums, and soaps we use every day.
-Parabens linked to endocrine disruption, phthalates linked to cancer, and sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) irritate skin are among the most common culprits.
+Parabens linked to endocrine disruption, phthalates linked to cancer4, and sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES) irritate skin are among the most common culprits.
 Do your research on which brands prioritize ingredient transparency (our green beauty section is a great place to start!) and trash the ones that don't.

 No. 4: Tackle the hidden spots.